Loading Events

 Courage

+In an era marked by rapid transformation, systemic challenges, and profound societal shifts, courage has emerged as a defining trait of effective health leadership.
+The 2026 CCHL National Conference invites leaders from across Canada to explore the multifaceted nature of courage (moral, strategic, relational, and innovative) as the cornerstone of resilient and compassionate leadership.
 Whether confronting inequities in patient care, advocating for policy reform, or navigating the emotional toll of everyday decision-making, health leaders are called to act with integrity, empathy, and boldness.
 In this environment, courage becomes not only a personal quality but a shared necessity, sustained by community, collaboration, and partnership with patients and families.
 This conference will celebrate those who dare to lead differently, challenge the status quo, and inspire collective action toward a more equitable and sustainable health system.

 Why “Courage”?

 The theme “Courage” builds on the legacy of past CCHL conferences that have spotlighted transformation, resilience, and innovation.
 As the healthcare landscape continues to evolve, leaders are facing unprecedented pressures, from workforce burnout and digital disruption to climate-related health risks and systemic inequities.
 This CCHL National Conference celebrates the unifying spirit that empowers health leaders to navigate uncertainty, embrace diverse perspectives, amplify patient experiences, and act boldly in service of those who give and receive care.
 Courage is found in standing together, in strengthening patient voices, and in fostering trust across disciplines, organizations, and communities.
 Courage is no longer optional; it is essential.
+This theme resonates deeply with the College’s mission to cultivate leadership that is not only competent but also compassionate and visionary.
+By focusing on courage, the conference will explore how the LEADS framework can be reflected:

 • Lead Self: Empower leaders to make values-driven decisions in complex environments.